rht-labs/labs-ci-cd/README.md

 ## What's in the box?

-This project is an ansible inventory for loading an OpenShift cluster with some frequently used projects, apps & tools on a Red Hat Open Innovation Lab residencies.
+This project is an Ansible inventory for loading an OpenShift cluster with some frequently used projects, apps & tools on a Red Hat Open Innovation Lab residencies.
 Using the `openshift-applier`, cluster content is loaded from templates & param files in a repeatable, config-as-code way.

- Running this ansible inventory will first create three project namespaces `labs-ci-cd`, `labs-dev` && `labs-test`.
+ Running this Ansible inventory will first create three project namespaces `labs-ci-cd`, `labs-dev` && `labs-test`.
 Subsequently it will create a bunch of commonly used `ci-cd-tools` such as Jenkins, Nexus & Sonar.
 It will also create a collection of `jenkins-slaves` that can be used in builds such as `npm`, `maven` and `golang` to name a few.
 Apps can also be added by applying their `Jenkinsfile` as a buildConfig with an example (java-app) included as a reference.

  The diagaram below shows the components that get created by running the playbook's `bootstrap` & `tools` inventories.
 ![whats-in-the-box.png](whats-in-the-box.png)